Bocagrande

-Bocagrande is a neighbourhood in the city of Cartagena de Indias in Bolívar, Colombia.
+Bocagrande is a neighborhood in the city of Cartagena de Indias in Bolívar, Colombia.
 It was designed with first-world standards, such as residential areas of restricted access, and a separate plant for processing waste water.
+It is located atop a peninsula immediately south of the historic walled city.
+The neighborhood gets its name from the large water channel mouth located between El Laguito and the Tierra Bomba island to the south.

 Economy and culture

-Bocagrande is known in Cartagena for having the most important hotels of the city.
-It is one of the most expensive neighborhoods in the country, and is the most expensive and exclusive in the entire zone.
+Bocagrande is known in Cartagena for having some of the most important hotels of the city.
+It is one of the most expensive neighborhoods in the country and is the most expensive and exclusive in the entire zone.

-Is a wealthy neighborhood of the city, between the Avenida Santander and the Carrera 6.
+It is a wealthy neighborhood of the city, between the Avenida Santander and the Carrera 6.

 Points of interest

-The neighborhood is near the Ciudad Amurallada, the most popular tourist attraction in the city, which has an old town, Hard Rock Cafe, and a lot of museums and theaters.
+The neighborhood is near the Ciudad Amurallada, the most popular tourist attraction in the city, which has an old town and a lot of museums and theaters.

 The neighborhood includes popular hotels, supermarkets, and cafes.

 Geography

 The Bocagrande neighborhood is divided into zones, most of which are expensive and exclusive: